Heatblur-Simulations/f-4e-manual/src/systems/primary_flight_instruments.md

 ![GGauge](../img/GGauge.jpg)

-Both cockpits retain accelerometers for monitoring G load; the accelerometers carry 3 needles- one for current G loading, and a positive and negative G loading needle for the highest load G load detected since the accelerometer was reset.
+Both cockpits retain accelerometers for monitoring G load; the accelerometers carry 3 needles - one for current G loading, and a positive and negative G loading needle for the highest load G-load detected since the accelerometer was reset.
 To reset the gauge, the PUSH TO SET button will return the recording pointers to positive 1 G.